Karate is a popular martial art, which places a great emphasis on unarmed striking techniques.

 - Martial artists tend to over-focus on their particular system, and ignore the other systems around them.
 As such, there are few cross-references to work with or from.

 No one person founded karate; it has been a continuous evolutionary process which apparently started c.
-800 CE, as a blend of the Okinawan’s indigenous fighting techniques with kung-fu introduced by Chinese traders and diplomats (in particular, Fujian White Crane) .
-A person with such a skill was said to have “to-te” (figuratively: “Chinese hands”).
-“To” is the symbol for the Tang dynasty of China (618-906 CE), but that character can also be pronounced as “kara.”
+800 CE.
+Chinese traders and diplomats introduced kung-fu (in particular, Fujian White Crane) to Okinawa, and the Okinawans began to blend these arts into their own indigenous fighting techniques.
+A person with such a skill was said to have “to-te” (figuratively: “Chinese hands”); “to” is the kanji for China's Tang dynasty (618-906 CE), but that character can also be pronounced as “kara.”

 Karate was brought to mainstream popularity by Gichin Funakoshi, who traveled to Tokyo in 1922 to introduce karate to Japanese schools and colleges as a means of physical and spiritual self-cultivation.
 However, the central governing body for all martial arts in that era, the Dainippon Butokukai ("Great Japan Martial Virtue Association") rejected karate because it:

 - Had no uniforms.
 Karateka previously trained and fought in their underpants to avoid gi-grabs.